Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Distribution of Error Rates for the Quantum Cloning Transmission

 \section{Distribution of Error Rates for the Quantum Cloning Transmission}

-Figures \ref{fig:compare_parallel_QST_to_emulate}, \ref{fig:compare_direct_QST_to_clone}, \ref{fig:increasing_M_error_rate} \ref{fig:breakeven} all present the mean error rates, however an important aspect of the scaling of this transmission protocol is the full distribution of error rates.
-Figure \ref{fig:distribution_of_error_rates} shows what this distribution is for $M=10$, as the number of shots used for the state tomography increases.
+Figures~\ref{fig:compare_parallel_QST_to_emulate},~\ref{fig:compare_direct_QST_to_clone},~\ref{fig:increasing_M_error_rate} \ref{fig:breakeven} all present the mean error rates, however an important aspect of the scaling of this transmission protocol is the full distribution of error rates.
+Figure~\ref{fig:distribution_of_error_rates} shows what this distribution is for $M=10$ (using the clone emulation method), as the number of shots used in the quantum state tomography increases.